nabla-c0d3/sslyze/README.md

 * Support for TLS 1.3 and early data (0-RTT) testing.
 * Scans are automatically dispatched among multiple workers, making them very fast.
 * Performance testing: session resumption and TLS tickets support.
-* Security testing: weak cipher suites, insecure renegotiation, ROBOT, Heartbleed and more.
+* Security testing: weak cipher suites, supported curves, ROBOT, Heartbleed and more.
 * Server certificate validation and revocation checking through OCSP stapling.
 * Support for StartTLS handshakes on SMTP, XMPP, LDAP, POP, IMAP, RDP, PostGres and FTP.
 * Scan results can be written to a JSON file for further processing.